parkakn/parkakn.github.io/_pages/publications.md

 <span style="font-size: 1.4em; font-weight: bold;">Citation Network of Finance Journal Articles</span> <em>(2024)</em>
 <a href="https://github.com/parkakn/Citation-Network-Finance-Journals">[Github]</a>
 <br>
-We built a paper-to-paper citation network of journal articles published in the Journal of Financial Economics (JFE) and their citing papers on Google Scholars through a web scrapping program.
-Our dataset covers 2,373 JFE papers published from January 2005 to February 2004 and 184,568 citing papers from Google Scholars.
-It contains 410,772 directed edges and node attributes, such as paper authors, publication dates, and sources of publication for citing papers.
-We further provide information on authors by identifying the university/institute of association and its location.
+We construct a citation graph of finance journal articles and their citing papers.
+Through web crawling and web scraping, we collect publication data, including titles, authors, and dates, for all papers published in the *Journal of Financial Economics* (JFE) from January 2005 to February 2024, along with their corresponding citing papers listed on Google Scholar.
+In this graph, a directed edge exists from paper i to paper j if i cites j.
+The resulting citation network consists of 186,941 papers (2,373 JFE papers and 184,568 citing papers) and 410,772 directed edges.

+We also collect profile data for each author, including their affiliated university and location, sourced from the websites of various finance associations.
+This enriches our dataset, allowing for the construction of a heterogeneous graph where nodes represent both papers and authors, and edges capture the associations between authors and their papers, as well as paper-to-paper citations.
 <div style="display: flex; justify-content: center;">
   <img width="70%" src="/images/citation network zoom 1.png" alt="obj">
 </div>